 Development appraisals: worked examples

 This section is written for those with an understanding of the theory and basic concepts of valuation.
-It therefore, assumes that the reader has a working knowledge of the concepts of discounting and compounding, and is familiar with years purchase (YP).
+It assumes a working knowledge of:

-The examples illustrate some of the different development scenarios a valuer may encounter, such as:
+The examples illustrate different scenarios a valuer may encounter, such as:

 - a development site with hope value.

-Each calculation is clearly set out and the jargon-free commentary highlights points of interest and danger areas:
+Each calculation is clearly set out.
+The jargon-free commentary highlights points of interest and danger areas.

 - Each example includes a description of the property, along with key facts relevant to the valuation.
 The approach to the valuation is set out, giving the valuer’s decision and the reasons behind it.